Yogayu/DeepLearningCourse/_build/03/MultilayerPerceptron.md

 \end{array} \right.
 $$

-Here we use python to implement step function:
+Here we use Python to implement step function: